-The Superintendent shall establish a system of grading and reporting academic achievement to students and their parents/guardians.
+The Superintendent shall establish a system of grading and reporting academic achievement to students and their parents/guardians that accurately utilizes/reflects a standard set of categories and weights for the course.
 The system shall also determine when promotion and graduation requirements are met.